amphibian/ext.eevent_helper.ee_addon/README.markdown

 You can also specify a custom *Start Date* field to use instead of the *Entry Date* calendar from the **Date** tab.
 Once you specify this field, you can automatically set the *Entry Date* to match the custom *Start Date field*, eliminating the need for the **Date** tab altogether.
 This way, you and your clients can use friendlier custom date fields for both start and end dates, while always keeping the entry's *Entry Date* and *Expiration Date* set properly for use in `exp:weblog:entries` tag parameters.

-Lastly, you can force the *Start Date* and *End Date* fields to have their time set to 00:00:00 upon publishing.
+Optionally, you can force the *Start Date* and *End Date* fields to have their time set to 00:00:00 upon publishing; and remove the date localization toggle from the custom date fields.

 Note that only fields of the built-in ExpressionEngine "Date" fieldtype can be selected as *Start Date* or *End Date* fields.